-Table 4: Percentage of inhibition for the Averrhoa bilimbi fruit extract affect the liver normal function.
-[16] In our study, we observed an increased tumor volume and weight in control which was significantly reduced in the treated group.
+Figure 2: Representing the percentage of Inhibition of Averrhoa bilimbi fruit extract for different increased concentration affect the liver normal function.[16]
+In our study, we observed an increased tumor volume and weight in control which was significantly reduced in the treated group.
 In the control (DAL) group, increased the level of total WBC count and decreased the level of RBC count were observed.
-Treatment of A. bilimbi decreased the high level of WBC and increased level of RBC count significantly (P < 0.01).
+Treatment of A. bilimbi decreased the high level of WBC and increased level of RBC count significantly (\\P < 0.01).
 Hb percentage in control was reduced due to DAL and in treated group the elevated level of Hb percentage was observed.